-During the financial year ended 31 December 2021, the AC has conducted private sessions with the External Auditors without the presence of the Management on 19 February 2021, 13 April 2021 and 26 November 2021 to discuss material matters relating to the audit and the assistance provided by the Management to the External Auditors.
-The AC noted that there were no major issues within the Group that requires the attention of the AC during the course of the audit.
+During the financial year ended 31 December 2022, the AC has conducted private sessions with the External Auditors without the presence of the Management on 24 February 2022 and 15 April 2022 to discuss material matters relating to the audit and the assistance provided by the Management to the External Auditors.
+The AC noted that there were no major issues within the Group that requires the attention of the AC.

-The AC has, in the adopted External Auditors Policy provides amongst others, that the former key audit partners of the External Auditors to observe a cooling-off period at least three (3) years before being considered for appointment as a member of the Audit Committee.
+The AC has, in the adopted External Auditors Policy, provides amongst others, that the former key audit partners of the External Auditors to observe a cooling-off period at least three (3) years before being considered for appointment as a member of the Audit Committee.